e16din/memory-orm/README.md

 It returns the first row of the table.
 The object returned is the same type than the one you passed as parameter, in this example a `Profile`.

-## Fetch a row from the table by id
+## Fetch a row from the table by ID

 ```kotlin
 memory.fetchById(Profile::class.java, "2")
 ```

-It returns the row of the table with the same id you passed in the second parameter.
+It returns the row of the table with the same ID you passed in the second parameter.
 The object returned is the same type than the one you passed as first parameter.